 Are you consistently being told that you should start franchising your business?
-If so, franchising may be the greatest growth strategy for you!
+If so, franchising may be the growth strategy for you!

 How Starting a Franchise with Your Business Works